PaystackHQ/paystack-android/README.md

 To use this library with Eclipse, you need to:

 1. Clone the repository.
-2. Import the **Paystack** folder into your [Eclipse](http://help.eclipse.org/juno/topic/org.eclipse.platform.doc.user/tasks/tasks-importproject.htm) project
+2. Import the **paystack** folder into your [Eclipse](http://help.eclipse.org/juno/topic/org.eclipse.platform.doc.user/tasks/tasks-importproject.htm) project
-3. In your project settings, add the **Paystack** project under the Libraries section of the Android category.
+3. In your project settings, add the **paystack** project under the Libraries section of the Android category.

 ## Usage